 - Review and follow the information presented in the Air bag supplemental restraint system (SRS) section in this chapter. - Use the correct safety belt buckle for that seating position (the buckle closest to the direction the tongue is coming from). - Insert the belt tongue into the proper buckle until you hear a snap and feel it latch.
 Make sure the tongue is securely fastened in the buckle. - Keep the buckle release button pointing up and away from the safety seat, with the tongue between the child seat and the release button, to prevent accidental unbuckling. - Place seat back in upright position. - Put the safety belt in the automatic locking mode.
-Refer to Automatic locking mode (passenger side front and all rear seating positions) (if equipped) section in this chapter.
+Refer to Automatic locking mode (passenger side front and all rear seating positions) (if equipped) section in this chapter. - LATCH lower anchors are recommended for use by children up to 22 kg (48 pounds) in a child restraint.
+Top tether anchors can be used for children up to 27 kg (60 pounds) in a child restraint, and to provide upper torso restraint for children up to 36 kg (80 pounds) using an upper torso harness and a belt-positioning booster.

 Ford recommends the use of a child safety seat having a top tether strap.
-Install the child safety seat in a seating position with a tether anchor.
-For more information on top tether straps, refer to Attaching child safety seats with tether straps. in this chapter.
+Install the child safety seat in a seating position with LATCH and tether anchors.
+For more information on top tether straps and anchors, refer to Attaching safety seats with tether straps in this chapter.
+For more information of LATCH anchors refer to Attaching safety seats with LATCH (Lower Anchors and Tethers for Children) attachments in this chapter.